AndyDanian/chempyI/README.md

 	* Program: Equilibrium constant of a reaction
 	* Program: Evolution of the concentrations in the time
 	* Definition: SciPy
+	* Program: Scientific constants and rule of three

 	Se abordara la solución de problemas usando modulos especializados como Numpy, Scipy, ...